What is Waldorf Education?

 As parents, this can be a great way to really dig deeper into what they’re hoping to learn and use that in a way to motivate them as well.
 The more that they are engaged and bought into it, the better.

-And truth be told, kids really have a great handle on what motivates them to learn.
+Actually, kids really have a great handle on what motivates them to learn.
 Some kids love to use hands-on learning while others prefer more of a visual style and approach.
 Regardless of the type of learning that they like, ask them and see what they say.

-Because the truth is that once a child is ready and excited about any type of program, it can be a great way to find great success for the entire year.
+The truth is that once a child is ready and excited about any type of program, it can be a great way to find great success for the entire year.

 What I also love about the Waldorf education is that it embraces so many types of thoughts and learning.
-No matter the age of your child, they’ll be able to use this learning experience as an great way to embrace and prepare for life lessons.
+No matter the age of your child, they’ll be able to use this learning experience as a great way to embrace and prepare for life lessons.

 Why does Waldorf education work?